mattjmorrison/dotfiles/README.md

 A: Don't worry yourself!
 Jarrod is going to take care of you.
-Included is a make_sym_links script that will again as the name implies create symlinks to all of the files and folders contained in the repo in your home folder.
+Included is a make_sym_links script that will again as the name implies create symlinks to all of the files and folders contained in the repo to your home folder.
 That's all there is to it.
 Follow the instructions below and you will be set.

 Installation